sasjs/cli.sasjs.io/docs/index.md

 Core functionalities:

-- Creation of a SAS GIT repository in an 'opinionated' way
+- Creation of a SAS GIT repository in an 'opinionated' way.
-- Compilation each service, including all the dependent macros / macro variables and pre / post code
+- Compilation each service, including all the dependent macros / macro variables and pre / post code.
-- Build - creation of the master SAS deployment, including build macros, macro variables, and pre/post code
+- Build - creation of the master SAS deployment, including build macros, macro variables, and pre/post code.
 - Deployment - execute an array of local scripts and remote SAS programs to create your app on the SAS Server.

 There is also a feature to let you deploy your frontend as a service, bypassing the need to access the SAS Web Server.